 The cheapskate alternative?
 A spork and a tin can.

 We’ve got nothing against the spork – it’s a fine piece of engineering.
 However, if you’re planning on enjoying something a little more decadent than a bowl of noodles or a tin of beans, having a few extra utensils in your bag can go a long way.
 Good luck grating cheese with your Leatherman tool.

 # 07 – CRKT Guppie Multitool

-When you’re packing your motorcycle camping gear, you might want to pack a proper survival knife and a multitool – but in reality, you’re probably going to need one more than the other.
+When you’re packing your gear, you might want to pack a proper survival knife and a multitool – but in reality, you’re probably going to need one more than the other.
 Since your kitchen goods should come with a decent knife anyway, it’s better to invest in a decent multitool instead.
 We like the CRKT Guppie.
 Our reasoning?
 First of all, CKRT know how to make a blade, and the Guppie comes with a useful high carbon knife blade if you need to do something a little more heavy duty than your cooking knife can handle.
 Secondly, it comes with some very practical motorcycle camping related tools.
 Shaped like a carabiner, the Guppie boasts an adjustable wrench, a selection of bit drivers, an all-important bottle opener, and an LED light.
 It’s a nice and tidy package for $69.99 – and it doesn’t pretend to me more than it is, unlike a lot of multitools.